 Some optometrists provide behavioral optometry, which involves having children do exercises or visual training to increase their visual skills.
-For most children who have a disease such as albinism, retinopathy of prematurity, or cortical visual impairment, this type of training probably won’t be effective.
-Before enrolling a child in a behavioral optometry regimen, it’s best to get additional opinions about whether this method has potential benefits for the child’s particular visual impairments.
+Before enrolling a child in a behavioral optometry regimen, it’s best to get additional opinions about whether this method has potential benefits for the child’s particular eye condition.

 An ocularist has been trained and certified to develop artificial eyes, which are typically made of plastic.
 You may have heard the term “glass eye” or “prosthetic eye” used.
 Children born without an eye, a condition called anophthalmia, or who have had an eye removed because of disease, have to have artificial eyes made specifically for them.
 The eye is placed in the child’s eye socket to promote proper growth of the socket and development of facial bones.
 It also serves cosmetic purposes.
 As the child grows, a new eye will have to be made periodically.

 The term low vision specialist refers to an ophthalmologist or optometrist who has completed additional training and certification in the area of low vision.
 An exam conducted by a low vision specialist is similar to the exam conducted by either an ophthalmologist or optometrist.
 However, it will have additional components that focus on helping children maximize their usable vision through low vision devices for

 - near tasks (closer than 16 inches),